 Check out the AMAZING instructors we have lined up for the Hot Shops 2022 RETREAT!
-There is so much talent, creativity and energy in this group of amazing women!
+There is so much talent, creativity and energy in this group of amazing creatives!
 Make sure to read their bios to get a little opportunity to “meet” them before your classes.

 My journey to jewelry design, was not a direct path.
 I worked in graphic design, marketing and in television advertising sales for many years.
 To be honest, jewelry making was never on my radar of dreams, however it was always a curiosity of mine.
 Little did I know that one TV sales call at a local jewelry store could change the course of my life.
 That’s when I saw a sign in his window for silversmith classes.
 I knew I had to sign up.
 In September of 2014, I took my first silversmith workshop.
 I fell in love with the entire process of creating jewelry.
 I enjoyed the way the saw felt in my hand while cutting silver, covering my hand with sparkling silver dust.
 Watched with intrigue as the silver would heat up and the solder would run, joining two pieces into one.
 I became fascinated.
 I was hooked.
 I couldn’t believe it!
 I finally found my passion!
 I wanted to be a jewelry designer.